Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with

 - Transfer each of your jars to your canner and cover them with water at least a couple inches over the jars.

 - Cover with the lid and crank the heat to high.
-When your pot starts to bubble over, tilt the lid to allow steam to escape and turn the heat down a couple notches.
-You want the water to be at a rolling boil the entire processing time, but at the lowest temperature.
+When your pot starts to bubble over, tilt the lid to allow steam to escape and turn the heat down a couple of notches.
+You want the water to be at a rolling boil the entire processing time but at the lowest temperature.

 - Set your timer to 20 minutes and wait.
 As soon as the timer goes off, you can carefully remove your jars and place them on a towel to the side to cool for 24 hours.

 - Your jars will pop as they cool, sealing the jars.
 They should ping when you tap the top of them.
-If you get a thud and the 1–2 of the jars did not seal, you can try to process them again, but will need at least 3 jars in the canner.
+If you get a thud and 1–2 of the jars did not seal, you can try to process them again but will need at least 3 jars in the canner.
 (You can just can water if needed to get your necessary jar number.)
 But you will need to remove the lids and rings, wipe the jars down again, and replace them with clean lids and rings before processing again.

-- If they all sealed, remove the rings, label them with item and date, and store them in a cool, dry location for up to a year.
+- If they are all sealed, remove the rings, label them with the item and date, and store them in a cool, dry location for up to a year.
 Storing them with rings may allow bacteria to grow underneath, which may contaminate your food.